 Global Management Consulting

 This level 3 consulting subject gives Bachelor of Commerce students the opportunity to gain valuable applied industry experience.
 Global Management Consulting (GMC) is offered as a global learning experience and students will be required to travel to the host cities and collaborate with their team members on a realistic business scenario posed by an overseas company.
-Students will receive guidance from their academic and their company mentor.
+Students will receive guidance from their academic and company mentors.

 By completing this subject, you will: